 If you have made some edit you do not like, you may want to return to the last saved version and try again.

 The most obvious way to abandon changes and restart from a saved version is to click the Exit button and compare revisions.
-However, an even faster way is to click Wrench icon above the editing panel and click Revert to last saved version in the dropdown menu:
+However, an even faster way is to click the Subtitle tools menu above the editing panel and click Revert to last saved version in the dropdown menu:

 When prompted for a confirmation, click the Continue button.
 This will undo all the changes made since the last save and reload the saved version into the editor.

-If you have to edit a subtitle file directly, use a text editor intended for editing software code, e.g.: Notepad++ (Windows), BBEdit (Mac), or gedit (Linux).
+If you have to edit a subtitle file directly, use a text editor intended for editing software code, for example: Notepad++ (Windows), BBEdit (Mac), or gedit (Linux).

-Files edited with text processors may not preserve the correct format, and autocorrections may affect hyphens, quotation marks, etc. which should remain unaltered for the format to work properly.
+• Files edited with text processors may not preserve the correct format, and autocorrections may affect hyphens, quotation marks, or other special punctuation which should remain unaltered for the format to work properly.

 If you have any questions or suggestions, please share your feedback!